 The APEC LCMT project consists of three activities, namely, i) development of the "Concept of the Low-Carbon Town", ii) feasibility studies (hereafter "F/S") and iii) policy reviews of planned town and city development projects.
 The LCMT Project will be a multi-year project.
-The first phase of the LCMT Project will develop an initial version of the "Concept of the Low Carbon Town" and provide F/S and policy review for the Yujiapu CBD (Central Business District) Development Project in Tianjin, China.
+In the first phase of the LCMT Project, an initial version of the "Concept of the Low Carbon Town" was developed and F/S and policy review for the Yujiapu CBD (Central Business District) Development Project in Tianjin, China was provided.
+In the second phase of the LCMT Project, the "Concept of the Low Carbon Town" was refined as a Second Edition, which mainly focused on "resort area", and F/S and policy review for the Samui Island in Thailand was provided as same procedure as previous phase.

 To develop the "Concept of the Low-Carbon Town", Study Group A was formed, in which experts from interested APEC member economies participate as a task-shared activity.
-Over the next several years, the "Concept of the Low-Carbon Town" will be further refined into a useful guidebook for planners who wish to implement low-carbon urban design, building on the case studies of other Low Carbon Towns in the APEC as well as incorporating the practical methodologies for urban planning and design.
+Over the next several years, the "Concept of the Low-Carbon Town" will be further refined into a useful guidebook for planners who wish to implement low-carbon town design, building on the case studies of other Low Carbon Towns in the APEC as well as incorporating the practical methodologies for town planning and design.
 In the similar way, Study Group B was formed to conduct policy review.